genomicepidemiology/PanResOntology/data/README.md

 Annotations for CARD genes retrieved from: https://card.mcmaster.ca/latest/data

 ## MegaRes
-Information about the genes is extracted from the FASTA headers.
+Information about the genes is extracted from the FASTA headers and matched with the CSV file from: https://www.meglab.org/downloads/megares_v3.00/megares_to_external_header_mappings_v3.00.csv

 ## AMRFinderPlus
 The gene annotations for AMRFinderPlus retrieved from: https://ftp.ncbi.nlm.nih.gov/pathogen/Antimicrobial_resistance/AMRFinderPlus/database/latest/ReferenceGeneCatalog.txt